Open-EO/openeo.org/documentation/1.0/datacubes.md

 | 3 | `bands` | bands    | `blue`, `green`, `red`, `nir`                                               | 4 bands    | -                                   |
 | 4 | `t`     | temporal | `2020-10-01`, `2020-10-13`, `2020-10-25`                                    | 12 days    | Gregorian calendar / UTC            |

-Dimension labels are usually either numerical or text (also known as "strings"), which also includes textual representations of timestamps or vectors for example.
+Dimension labels are usually either numerical or text (also known as "strings"), which also includes textual representations of timestamps or geometries for example.
-Usually, vector labels (geometries) are encoded as [Well-known Text (WKT)](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry) and temporal labels are encoded as [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) compatible dates and/or times.
+For example, temporal labels are usually encoded as [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) compatible dates and/or times and similarly geometries can be encoded as [Well-known Text (WKT)](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry) or be represented by their IDs.

 Dimensions with a natural/inherent order are always sorted.
 These are usually all spatial and temporal dimensions.
 Dimensions without inherent order, in openEO `bands` for example, retain the order in which they have been defined in metadata or processes (e.g. through [`filter_bands`](https://processes.openeo.org/#filter_bands)), with new labels simply being appended to the existing labels.

-A vector dimension is not included in the example raster datacube above and it is not used in the following examples, but to show how a vector dimension with two polygons could look like:
+A geometries dimension is not included in the example raster datacube above and it is not used in the following examples, but to show how a vector dimension with two polygons could look like:

 | name       | type   | labels | reference system |
 | ---------- | ------ | ------ | ---------------- |
 | `geometry` | vector | `POLYGON((-122.4 37.6,-122.35 37.6,-122.35 37.64,-122.4 37.64,-122.4 37.6))`, `POLYGON((-122.51 37.5,-122.48 37.5,-122.48 37.52,-122.51 37.52,-122.51 37.5))` | [EPSG:4326](https://epsg.io/4326) |

-Vector dimensions can consist of points, linestrings, polygons, multi points, multi linestrings and multi polygons or a mixture of those.
+A dimensions with geometries can consist of points, linestrings, polygons, multi points, multi linestrings, or multi polygons.
+It is not possible to mix geometry types, but the single geometry type with their corresponding multi type can be combined in a dimension (e.g. points and multi points).
 Empty geometries (includes GeoJSON `null` geometries) are not allowed.

 openEO datacubes contain scalar values (e.g. strings, numbers or boolean values), with all other associated attributes stored in dimensions (e.g. coordinates or timestamps).
 Attributes such as the CRS or the sensor can also be turned into dimensions.
 Be advised that in such a case, the uniqueness of pixel coordinates may be affected.
 When usually, `(x, y)` refers to a unique location, that changes to `(x, y, CRS)` when `(x, y)` values are reused in other coordinate reference systems (e.g. two neighboring UTM zones).